 - No significant or material orders were passed by the Regulators or Courts orTribunals which impact the going concern and Company's operation in future.

 29. CAUTIONARY STATEMENTS

-Certain statements in the "Management Discussion and Analysis describing theCompany's views about the Industry expectations/ predictions objectives etc. may beforward looking within the meaning of applicable laws and regulations.
+Certain statements in the Management Discussion and Analysis describing theCompany's views about the Industry expectations/ predictions objectives etc. may beforward looking within the meaning of applicable laws and regulations.
 Actual results maydiffer materially from those expressed in the Statement.
 Company's operations mayinter-alia affect with the supply and demand stipulations input prices and theiravailability changes in Government regulations taxes exchange fluctuations and otherfactors such as Industrial relations and economic developments etc. Investors should bearthe above in mind.

-| ||For and on behalf of the Board of Directors |
+| ||On behalf of the Board of Directors |

 | ||Dr. Vijay Sharma |

 | ||Chairman |